Jerry West – Height, Vertical Jump, Reach, Wingspan

 How Tall?
 What Is Jerry West’s Height?

 Jerry West’s height is a topic of debate.
 According to one source, West revealed that his actual height is 6 feet 11.75 inches (212.72 cm), which rounds up to 7 feet tall.
 However, he prefers to be labeled as 6 feet 4 inches (193 cm) tall.
-Another source reports that West was taller than his listed height and much taller than what Basketball Reference lists him as, and that he possessed a 6 feet 9 inches (206 cm) wingspan.
+Another source reports that West was taller than his listed height, much taller than what Basketball Reference lists, and possessed a 6 feet 9 inches (206 cm) wingspan.
 However, most sources list his height as 6 feet 3 inches (191 cm).

 What Is Jerry West’s Vertical Jump?